 First of all, turn off the computer and remove the battery.

 Remove the memory and hard drive covers from the bottom.

 You will find the wireless card under the memory cover.

-Remove the optical drive.
+Remove one screw securing the CD/DVD optical drive.

 Pull the hard drive assembly to the left to disconnect it from the motherboard.
 Remove the hard drive assembly.